On exploring the potential of quantum auto-encoder for learning quantum systems: Proof of Theorem

 \section{Proof of Theorem \ref{thm:fide_bound}}

-Two central results employed in the proof of Theorem \ref{thm:fide_bound} are as follows. \begin{lem}[Lemma 1, \cite{cerezo2020variational}] For any positive semi-definite operators $A$, $B$, and $C$, where $C$ is normalized, i.e., $\Tr(C) = 1$, the difference of the fidelity $F(A,C)$ and the fidelity $F(B,C)$ yields
+Two results used in the proof of Theorem \ref{thm:fide_bound} are as follows. \begin{lem}[Lemma 1, \cite{cerezo2020variational}] For any positive semi-definite operators $A$, $B$, and $C$, where $C$ is normalized, i.e., $\Tr(C) = 1$, the difference of the fidelity $F(A,C)$ and the fidelity $F(B,C)$ yields

 \end{lem}